Counselors

 The Bound for Success program is a partnership between UTA and Aledo ISD where a dedicated College and Career coach works on our campus 2 days per week.
 When here, they will be working with students on college applications, financial aid, and so much more.
 While they do work for UTA, they can partner with you to help you with any college or technical school application to ensure you have the support you need.
 These partners have a wealth of knowledge in post-secondary planning and will work with our Counseling Team to bring another layer of service and support for our AHS students!

-Students can request to see them by scanning the "Request to see the Counselor" QR codes around the building.
+Students can request to see them by scanning the BFS QR code on their door outside of the Library!

 CONFIDENTIALITY